Integrated Multiscale Domain Adaptive YOLO: Experiments

 \textbf{Clear $\rightarrow$ Foggy}: We discuss the ability of our proposed method to adapt from clear to foggy weather using driving datasets: Cityscapes \cite{Cityscapes} and Foggy Cityscapes \cite{Foggy_cityscapes} as has been done by many recent works in this area \cite{chen2018domain,sindagi2020prior,wang2019few,he2019multi,khodabandeh2019robust,cai2019exploring,zhu2019adapting,saito2019strong,kim2019diversify}.
 The Cityscapes training set has 2975 labeled images that are used as source domain.
 Similarly, the Foggy Cityscapes training set also has 2975 images, but without annotations, and are used as the target domain.
 Original YOLOv4 is trained using the source domain data only.
 While MS-DAYOLO is trained using both source and target domain data.
 The Foggy Cityscapes validation set has 500 labeled images which are used for testing and evaluation.
 Because the Foggy Cityscapes training set is annotated, we are able to train the original YOLOv4 with this set to show the ideal performance (oracle).

 Table \ref{mAP_cityscapes} summarizes the performance results.
-Based on these results, all of the architectures of our proposed framework outperform the original YOLOv4 approach by a significant margin.
-Moreover, the proposed integrated architecture achieves the best overall performance in terms of mAP.
-Although the GPA method has slightly better results than the proposed integrated architecture in terms of AP for some classes, the integrated MS-DAYOLO achieves the best overall performance in term of mAP, and it is significantly faster than GPA in inference time.
+A clear performance improvement is achieved by our method over the original YOLOv4.
+We also observe that the proposed Progressive Feature Reduction (PFR), Unified Classifier (UC), and Integrated architectures improve the detection performance relative to the baseline architecture.
+Although the MeGA method outperforms Integrated MS-DAYOLO by a small margin (0.3\%), our MS-DAYOLO runs faster than real-time, and it is significantly faster than GPA in terms of frames per second (FPS), which is essential for time-critical applications.
 It is worth noting that the proposed integrated architecture achieves significant improvements relative to the original YOLOv4, and it almost reaches the performance of the ideal (oracle) scenario, especially for some object classes in terms of average precision.
 Figure \ref{fig:cityscapes_examples} shows examples of detection results of the proposed method as compared to the original YOLOv4.
+Moreover, Figure \ref{fig:cityscapes2} shows examples of detection results of the proposed integrated architecture as compared to the baseline one.